Tutorial 1: TinkerPlots Basics

 1. Choose File | New to open a new TinkerPlots document.

-2. Open an internet browser and go to the DASL library at http://lib.stat.cmu.edu/DASL.
+2. Open an internet browser and go to the DASL library at https://lib.stat.cmu.edu/DASL.
 Click Power Search, then type "hot dogs" into the search box and click Search.
 Click and hold the Hot dogs Datafile and drag it into the TinkerPlots document.
 This will import the data at this URL into TinkerPlots.
 A new set of data cards will appear.

 3. Click through the data cards to make sure the data appears correctly.